Courtesy of Hilton

 $450 (see rates and fees)

-Earn 75,000 points when you spend $3,000 on purchases the first three months.
-Plus, earn up to $200 in statement credits on eligible purchases using your card at U.S. restaurants in the first six months.
+Earn 75,000 bonus points after making $3,000 in eligible purchases in the first three months.
+Plus, earn up to $200 in statement credits for eligible purchases at U.S. restaurants within the first six months of card membership (terms apply).

 This card is another expensive proposition, but it offers many advantages, too.